purebred-mua/purebred/README.md

 ## Status

-This project is in it's infancy, but please join us and help.
+This project is in its infancy, but please join us and help.

 ![](screenshot.png)